shradhit7/shradhit7.github.io/_posts/2020-01-10- Full Time Job.md

 - Code, code, code - practice makes perfect, right?
 - Don't try to be jack of all trade, master of none!
 Choose the domains(in DS) you find intersting and be an expert in that!
-- Machine Learning Theory
+- thorough understanding of machine learning theory
-- Math is Important - let no one say you anything otherwise.
+- Math is Important ( specifically statistics and linear algebra ) - _let no one say you anything otherwise_
-- Statistics and Linear Algebra
 - Database - SQL & MongoDB ( never ignore databases)
-- Data Engineeing ( AWS, GCP, Docker etc. )
+- Hands on working with data engineeing tools ( AWS, GCP, Docker etc. )
 - Developing a problem solving attitude
 - Keep Learning

 I'll be starting to work at ZS Associates by first week of Febuary and the next blog post will be related to that!
-Cheers :)
+_Cheers :)__